Hartford Distributors shooting: Aftermath

 Family members of Thornton have stated that he had complained to them that, as a Black person, he was being racially discriminated against at his job.
 Thornton's girlfriend, Kristi Hannah, claimed that he had seen a picture of a noose and a racial epithet written on a bathroom wall.
 Company and union officials as well as workers at the facility have denied the charges of racism.
 The union notes that he never filed a complaint with the union or any government agency.
 Forensic psychiatrist Keith Ablow stated, "I've evaluated plenty of murderers during my career... and I can tell you that people don't commit atrocities because of name-calling."
 A police probe did not find proof of racism at Hartford Distributors, with other minority workers at Hartford Distributors interviewed by the police disagreeing with Thornton's allegation that the company was "a racist place".

-The massacre is the deadliest workplace shooting in Connecticut history and the second-deadliest mass shooting in the state, after the Sandy Hook Elementary School shooting.
+The massacre is the deadliest workplace shooting in Connecticut history and the third-deadliest mass shooting in the state, after the 1995 Redding killings that killed five men, and the Sandy Hook Elementary School shooting that killed 26 people.
 Connecticut suffered a similar workplace shooting at the Lottery Headquarters in Newington on March 6, 1998, which left five dead including the shooter.

 Christy Quail and Sean Quail were arrested for receiving the property alleged to have been stolen by Thornton.
 Sean Quail was arrested on August 17 in an incident where he sprayed bug-repellent at reporters covering the case.
 Quail was charged with three counts of first-degree reckless endangerment, three counts of third-degree assault, carrying a dangerous instrument, and breach of peace.